 When You Need Post Rehab

-Do you have aches and pains and even some old or new injuries?
-Well, you are not alone.
 When you’re on the injured list, effective postrehabilitation exercise is critical to your recovery.
 Even if you’ve never been injured, chances are that some day you may need postrehab exercise for an injury or other medical condition.
 For example, studies show that 80 percent of all North Americans will experience some form of lower-back pain during their lives.

 The good news is that today, fitness professionals are available to help you make the transition back to health.
 To make sure you receive safe and effective postrehab training that will aid and speed your return to normal functioning, follow these general guidelines:

 Find a Qualified Professional.
 Here’s where I come in as a TBMM-Corrective Exercise Specialist.
-Be sure to read the side note at the end of this healthy tip.
+Be sure to read the side note at the end of this blog.
 Your postrehab trainer needs to be knowledgeable and experienced in providing postrehab exercise guidance for your specific injury or condition.
 You can obtain referrals from your doctor, a physical therapist or another health professional.
 Personal trainers can also be located on the IDEAfit.com Web site.
 Ask prospective trainers to describe their certifications, experience and training approach and explain how they will work in tandem with your other health care providers.

 Look for a Team Approach.
 Your trainer’s job is to assist your recovery by providing an exercise program that honors the guidelines set down by your physician, physical therapist or other medical professional.
 Your postrehab trainer should work closely with your medical team, obtaining approval to proceed with the program and taking into consideration any medications, chronic conditions or other factors that could affect the program design.